A little

 • In the Community Café, attendees can learn about working in a hospitality environment, and gain qualifications in Food Hygiene and Allergen Awareness.
 This space provides the opportunity for people to develop their confidence with dealing with members of the public in a customer service role.

-• In our Workshop, there are opportunities to support the centre within our trading arm, which designs and makes MDF items for craft customers around the country.
-In this space, attendees can learn about a variety of different tasks such as working with hand tools and machinery (including CNC machine operation), product design using computer software, and aspects of business management.
+• In our workshop there are opportunities to support the centre within our trading arm, The Old School Woodcrafts, which designs and makes wooden and crafted gifts and decorative items for customers around the country.
+In this space, attendees can learn about a variety of different tasks such as working with hand tools and machinery, product design, and aspects of business management.

 Access to a Mental Health Support Worker